ShubhamSinghCMR/ShubhamSinghCMR/README.md

 **Associate Python Developer, Techolution**
 *Apr '23 — Present*

-Currently working on GPT Maker project:
+Currently working on Generative AI project:
 - Utilizing frameworks such as Flask and FastAPI for building scalable backend services.
 - Optimizing data retrieval systems for improved efficiency and performance.